kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Like something winding down.

-Like a record that’s lost its groove.
+Like *something* looked away, even if for a split second.

 ---